Skip to content

 Does labiaplasty affect the sensitivity of the labia minora?

-No. The techniques I use preserve the main innervation of the labia minora — the perineal nerve and the posterior labial nerve.
-In my experience, no patient has reported loss of sensitivity after surgery.
-This is one of my greatest concerns during surgical planning.
+Labiaplasty is planned to preserve the main innervation of the labia minora — the perineal nerve and the posterior labial nerve.
+Sensitivity preservation is one of my main concerns during surgical planning, while I also explain that temporary sensory changes can occur after any surgery.

 When can I return to normal activities after labiaplasty?